bryansplace/bryansplace.github.io/_posts/2024-08-13-sitesetup.md

 ## Config

-The [config.yml file](https://github.com/bryansplace/bryansplace.github.io/blob/main/_config.yml)  controls Jekyll.
-Mine is just  one line at present.
+There is a [config.yml file](https://github.com/bryansplace/bryansplace.github.io/blob/main/_config.yml) that controls Jekyll.
+Mine is more or less  one line at present.

 ## Themes

 Github supports different themes which can change the way the site looks.
 An initial look indicated that I'll stick with the default 'minima' and maybe change later.